-It is understandable as most of them don’t want to risk being far from their family, while others are afraid what life abroad has to offer when they are already contented with their careers and being with their loved ones in the Philippines.
+It is understandable as most of them don’t want to risk being far from their family, while others are afraid of what life abroad has to offer when they are already contented with their careers and being with their loved ones in the Philippines.
 It is truly a sacrifice making a new life abroad without your family and friends.
 You will start your life in a new locality that you need to adapt culturally, meeting strangers that will eventually become your friends.

 Others have considered becoming an overseas Filipino worker (OFW) but still at lost whether to avail the local employment agencies due to the rampant job scams and fake accreditation from POEA.
-And even if you go through a legal recruitment firms, you are still wary of your future boss and company whether they are good as promised when you signed the contract or a dud when you arrived in their location.
+And even if you go through a legal recruitment firm, you are still wary of your future boss and company whether they are useful as promised when you signed the contract or a dud when you arrived in their location.

 Let us scrutinize the pros and cons of going abroad using a Visit Visa or through a POEA Accredited Job Agencies.

 POEA JOB AGENCIES